nrajyaguru/sample-work/Materials/Atlassian/Javascript coding/Javascript coding.md

 Design a file tag system or voting system.

-JS question: implement a JS solution for fetching/reading feature flags from an API.
+JS question: implement a JS solution for fetching-reading feature flags from an API.
 How would you improve performance, caching, share across different apps

-develop a common module that can be used by multiple applications to fetch db data for given key. (memoization)
+Develop a common module that can be used by multiple applications to fetch db data for given key. (memoization)